reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

   dprintf *0x8b10, "[ %s:%08X ] task_create(%s, prio=%x, stack=%x, entry=%x, arg=%x)\n", CURRENT_TASK_NAME, $lr-4, $r0, $r1, $r2, $r3, *(int*)$sp

+but the output won't be as pretty.

 Debugging symbols
 '''''''''''''''''

-There are no debugging symbols in Canon firmware, but you can import some of them from Magic Lantern.
+There are no debugging symbols in Canon firmware, but you can import some of them from Magic Lantern (see comments in ``debugmsg.gdb``).
 Typically, you want to use one of these `elf <https://jvns.ca/blog/2014/09/06/how-to-read-an-executable/>`_ files from the platform directory: